-Medial Situated in the middle, towards the
+Medial Situated in the middle, towards the midline of the body.

 Merino A special fine grade of wool sourced from Merino sheep.
 Special for its luxurious softness.

-Metatarsal One of the five bones of the foot that articulate with the tarsal bones proximally
+Metatarsal One of the five bones of the foot that articulate with the tarsal bones proximally and the phalanges distally.

-Metatarso-phalageal joint The synovial joint between the head of the metatarsal and the characterised by narrowing and hardening of the arteries that supply the legs and feet, with
+Metatarso-phalageal joint The synovial joint between the head of the metatarsal and the proximal phalanx in the foot.

-Neuropathy An abnormal state of the nervous
+Neuropathy An abnormal state of the nervous system or nerves.

 Nylon A man made fibre.
-Synthetic Polymer spun in a way to provide stretch and durability. excess of watery fluid collecting in the cavities
+Synthetic Polymer spun in a way to provide stretch and durability.
+Oedema A condition characterised by an excess of watery fluid collecting in the cavities or tissues of the body.